matsta25/angular-starter-app/docs/quick-start.md

 rm ./cleanup.sh
 ```

-After that, you are have clean app and ready to developing! :rocket:
+After that, you are have fresh and clean app which is ready for developing your features! :rocket: